-Practical Task Observation:
+Who will Practical Task Observation: assess the practical task?
 An employer technical expert appointed by EUIAS will write a facutal account (facts, true details and extact examples observed watching you on the day) of the practical task.

-Technical Interview - Session 1 will focus on your practical task (post gateway evidence):

-- An independent assessor appointed by EUIAS will conduct your interview, in the presense of a techincal expert from your employer approved by EUIAS and this may be the same person who observered you during your practical task - The technical interview will take place on a different day to your practical task - The practical task will be indirectly assessed during the interview
+Technical Interview - Session 1 will focus on your practical task (post gateway evidence): An independent assessor appointed by EUIAS will conduct your interview, in the presense of a techincal expert from your employer approved by EUIAS and this may be the same person who observered you during your practical task The technical interview will take place on a different day to your practical task The practical task will be indirectly assessed during the interview